Last Updated on March 18, 2021 by Johannes Kristjansson

 When they first displayed their accessories at bike shows, they were flooded with interest from dealers and consumers.

-Later, they developed a welding process that worked well on aluminum bike frames and it’s what helped them became a serious manufacture of bicycles.
+Later, they developed a welding process that worked well on aluminum bike frames.
+That is what helped them become a serious manufacture of bicycles.

 Today Cannondale offers a wide range of higher-end bikes along with several accessories.

-Today, their bike frames are made out of both welded aluminum and carbon fiber alloy.
+Today, Cannodale bike frames are made out of both welded aluminum and carbon fiber alloy.

 They continue to sell well to an expanding market of serious cycling enthusiasts.